Ko Libong: Dugongs

 Two hundred dugongs are believed to still exist in Thai waters as of 2019, 180 of them off Ko Libong.
 Dugongs are listed in Thailand's Wild Animal Reservation and Protection Act as one of 19 protected wild species in Thailand.
 Their presence is due to the more than 12,000 rai of seagrass meadows surrounding Libong.
 Seagrass is the dugong's favourite food and 11 of the 13 species of seagrasses in Thailand are found at Ko Libong.

 The leading causes of dugong deaths are fishing equipment and boat collisions.
 In the first nine months of 2019, 21 dugongs have died.
 Among them was an infant dugong that died from eating plastic waste, which led to severe gastritis and blood infection.
 The dugong losses are exacerbated by their low birth rate; they cannot be bred in captivity.

 Ko Libong inhabitants have united to create a preservation zone for dugongs where fishing and navigation are limited.
 Residents monitor compliance from a watchtower on the island.
 They also scour the seagrass meadows for plastic debris.
 Ko Libong's program will later be expanded to 11 other dugong habitats, including Ko Phra Thong, areas in the Prasae River delta, and Bandon Bay.
 Ko Libong was named an ASEAN Heritage Park at the 15th ASEAN Ministerial Meeting on the Environment in October 2019.

-Economy
+Birds

+The island has been designated an Important Bird Area (IBA) by BirdLife International because it supports a significant wintering population of spotted greenshanks.

-Bird nest collecting has been a money-making activity for Ko Libong residents for hundreds of years.
-Ko Libong no longer has bird's nests, but collectors seek them on other islands in the Trang Sea, on Ko Muk, Ko Petra, and Ko Laolieng or in neighbouring provinces like Phatthalung, Krabi, and Phang Nga.
-Bird's nests are harvested three times a year, in February, April, and July-August.
+Harvesting the nests of swiftlets has been a money-making activity for Ko Libong residents for hundreds of years.
+Ko Libong no longer has swiftlet nests, but collectors seek them on other islands in the Trang Sea, on Ko Muk, Ko Petra, and Ko Laolieng or in neighbouring provinces like Phatthalung, Krabi, and Phang Nga.
+The nests are harvested three times a year, in February, April, and July–August.
 Each job takes about seven to eight days.
 When harvesting nests for the third time, harvesters wait until the chicks have flown away.